The flu vaccination (or flu jab) helps to protect against viruses that can cause flu symptoms.

 It’s possible, but very rare, to develop severe side effects or an allergic reaction after having the flu jab.
 If you notice anything unusual after having it, speak to your doctor.

 Some flu jabs contain egg; so if you have an allergy to egg you will need to let your doctor and the person administering the vaccination know.

-If you are at increased risk of flu or have a long-term illness, you should speak to your doctor about having the flu vaccine.
-Some pharmacies are also to offer and administer it.
+If you are at increased risk of flu or have a long-term illness, you should speak to your GP surgery about having the flu vaccine.
+They can usually arrange for you to come in and have it done.